shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/03 - SASS/README.md

 .blue-text { color:blue; }
 ```

-### Task:
+### 🔴 Task

-Write an @each directive which goes through a list: blue, black, red and assigns each variable to a .color-bg class which sets the background color to their respective colors
+*Write an @each directive which goes through a list: blue, black, red and assigns each variable to a .color-bg class which sets the background color to their respective colors
+*

-### Solution:
+### 🟢 Solution

 ```css
 <style type='text/scss'>